Graduation research Chantal Blom – part 3 research report

 For example, with the best distance we can compare a talent with other talents in the same group.
 One way to visualize different talents is the spider chart.
 An example can be seen in the image.
 The different axes represent different physical tests.
 The pink talent is the talent we wanted to compare with the rest of the group.

-Three talents appeared to fall within the best distance.
-A coach can now see how the talent differs from other talents in the group.
-The image shows that the talent differs mainly on the vertical jump and on the T-test.
-The coach may decide to pay more attention to these aspects during the training.
+Within the best distance, three talents appeared to fall.
+A coach can now see in what way the talent still differs from other talents in the group.
+In the image, it can be seen that the talent still differs in the vertical jump and the T-test.
+The coach can decide to pay more attention to these aspects during the training.

 Conclusion

-I learned a lot during this project and that is why I would like to thank BDC for this great opportunity.
-In the meantime, I have presented the project at the university in Utrecht and it is now time for a holiday!
+During this project I learned a lot and that's why I want to thank BDC for this great opportunity.
+In the meantime I presented the project at the university in Utrecht and now it's time for a vacation!

-In September we will visit the NHV in Papendal to present the findings.
+In September we will visit the NHV at Papendal to present the findings.

 Chantal Blom